 The key components of the RBI Group diversity and inclusion policy include RBI's diversity vision and mission statement and the daily implementation guidelines: "RBI believes that diversity adds value.
 Capitalizing on the opportunities of diversity provides long-term benefits to the company and its employees as well as to the economy and society as a whole.
 RBI is continuing Raiffeisen's 130-year-long success story as it embraces diversity.
-RBI actively and professionally harnesses the potential of diversity to give clients the best possible service as a strong partner and to position itself as an attractive employer."
-More information on diversity is available on the RBI website at www.rbinternational.com $\rightarrow$ Sustainability & ESG $\rightarrow$ Diversity & Inclusion.
-The RBI Group diversity and inclusion policy defines a strategy for filling Management Board and Supervisory Board positions, whereby hiring must consider both diversity and compliance with statutory requirements.
+RBI actively and professionally harnesses the potential of diversity in order to give clients the best possible service as a strong partner and to position itself as an attractive employer."
+More information on diversity is available on the RBI website at www.rbinternational.com → Sustainability & ESG → Diversity & Inclusion.
+The RBI Group Diversity and Inclusion Policy defines a strategy for filling Management Board and Supervisory Board positions, whereby hiring must give consideration to both diversity and compliance with statutory requirements.
 Important diversity aspects include age, gender and geographic origin.
-The main requirements for holding such a position also include solid educational background and professional experience, preferably in roles related to fintech companies, banks or financial institutions.
+The main requirements for holding such a position also include solid education and professional experience, preferably in roles related to fintech companies, banks or financial institutions.
 The formalization of the hiring process (at all levels), the focus placed on women in the internal succession pipeline and the support given to women in their careers facilitate decision-making and the attainment of the targets we have set for ourselves.
 RBI aims for the boards to include a wide range of qualifications and expertise in order to obtain the broadest possible variety of experience and diverse opinions, collectively resulting in sound decision-making.

-The composition of the Management Board and Supervisory Board should be structured so that the board members' geographic origins reflect the diversity of RBI's markets and its cultural context.
+The composition of the boards should be structured so that the board members' geographic origins reflect the diversity of RBI's markets and its cultural context.
 With respect to the age structure of the Management Board and Supervisory Board, in order to achieve a good balance, the board members should preferably not have all been born in the same decade.
-The aim is for women to fill 35 per cent of the positions within the Supervisory Board, Management Board and Tier 2 management of RBI by no later than 2024.
+The aim is for women to fill 35 per cent of the positions within the Supervisory Board, Management Board and upper management at RBI by no later than 2024.

-Of the six Management Board members of RBI AG, currently four are from Austria, one from Poland, and one from Ukraine.
-Members of non-Austrian origin therefore constituted 33 per cent of the Management Board at the end of 2022 (2021: 33 per cent).
+Of the six Management Board members of RBI AG, four are from Austria, one from Poland, and one from Ukraine.
+Members of non-Austrian origin therefore constituted 33 per cent of the Management Board at the end of 2023 (2022: 33 per cent).
 All the Supervisory Board members are of Austrian origin.
-The ages of the Supervisory Board members range between 48 and 68 (2021: from 47 to 67), and of the Management Board between 44 and 63 (2021: from 43 to 62).
+The ages of the Supervisory Board members range between 45 and 69 (2022: from 48 to 68), and of the Management Board between 45 and 64 (2022: from 44 to 63).